BredaUniversityGames/unreal-development/src/opening_unreal_project_from_scratch.md

 # Open an Unreal Project from Scratch

-We've created our project using the .uproject file and Target Rule Definitions.
-We've setup our project by creating an entry point for our application using a primary module definition and specified Module Build Rules to declare the dependencies of our project.
-After that we build our project and created a DLL which will be linked when we start our project.
-Now it's time to open our project and let Designers, Artists and other Developers experiment and test our functionality.
 We've pieced together our project using the .uproject file and Target Rule Definitions.
 We've got our entry point sorted by making use of the primary module and declared the dependencies within Module Build Rules.
-After all that, we've asked UBT to build our project and conjured up a DLL.
+After all that, we've asked UBT to build our project and conjured up a DLL that the editor can load.
 Now we can let the Designers, Artists, and fellow Developers loose to tinker, tweak, and test-drive our creation.

 ## Open in Editor